leeaff/DynamicPolarRenderer/README.md

-# POV Spin Project

-This is a PlatformIO project for a spinning LED display (Persistence Of View effect).
-We are implementing old technology with a new spin

-## Project structure

-- `src/` → main code
-- `include/` → headers
-- `lib/` → external libraries
-- `test/` → test code

-## How to build and upload

-1. Open PlatformIO in VS Code
-2. Connect your board
-3. Run **Upload** or `pio run --target upload`

 # Dynamic Polar Renderer

 Dynamic Polar Renderer is a PlatformIO-based ESP32 project for rendering images and patterns using **polar coordinates** on a spinning LED Persistence of Vision (POV) display.
 The renderer converts angular position and radius into time-synchronized LED output, enabling smooth, dynamic visuals as the display rotates.